-Images: Walking is solely about moving oneself c.q. moving the entire body from A to B. The essence of this task is thus carried out exclusively through the autonomous displacement movement of the body as a whole, the object of action.
-Therefore, that is the primary process we must observe.
-It is abundantly clear that the step machine will never start moving, hence there will never arise a need to perceive an action trajectory shape within a primary focus.
+Images: Rowing solely encompasses the task of moving from point A to point B using a boat.
+So the essence of this task is exclusively carried out by the autonomous movements of the boat, making it the primary process we need to observe.
+It is abundantly clear that the stationary rowing machine will never start to move, hence there will never arise a need to perceive an action trajectory shape within a primary focus.